SAP/cloud-identity-developer-guide/docs/Libraries/java/spring-ams/spring-ams.md

 execute a specific ``action`` on a certain ``resource``.
 It's also allowed to use a ``'*'`` to be less restrictive.
 In case the authorization check fails, an exception of type ``AccessDeniedException`` is thrown.

-> :information_source: If a user only has limited access to a resource, for example, the user can only _'read'_ _'sales orders'_ within their own country, this restriction is not accounted for with ``hasBaseAuthority('read', 'salesOrders')``.
+> :information_source: If a user only has limited access to a resource, for example, the user can only _'read'_ _'sales orders'_ within their own country, this restriction isn't accounted for with ``hasBaseAuthority('read', 'salesOrders')``.

 > :information_source: ``.access("hasBaseAuthority('read', '*')")`` is different from the ``.hasAuthority("read")`` policy.
 While both allow _'read'_ access, the ``.hasAuthority("read")`` policy may currently contain or could in the future have attribute-level constraints.